-(c) Understanding what you are reading
+6.4.1.3 Stage 3: understanding what you are reading

+• Guessing words that you do not know.

+Do not expect to know all the words read.
+Even as a more extensive vocabulary is acquired, there will be words that are not known.
+You may even have singled the following out already: Lexcalibur, democratic 'deficit', 'competencies of the Union', 'specific gravity' and 'apocryphal statement'.

+Identifying main ideas.

-- guessing words that you do not know: - do not expect to know all the words read.
-Even as a more extensive vocabulary is acquired, there will be words that are not known; - identifying main ideas: - here, the main idea is that a package of three proposals (a limited ballot by citizens concerning legislation; internet access to European decision making; establishment of a constitutional council), taken from research, initiated by the European Parliament, can make a real difference to increase the power of the European citizen without creating a political drama; - identifying subsidiary ideas - here, that there could be potential clashes between the constitutional council and the function of the European Court of Justice; - identifying overall text organisation: - every writer has a different way of organising, classifying and structuring their work.
+Here, the main idea is that a package of three proposals (a limited ballot by citizens concerning legislation; internet access to European decision making; establishment of a constitutional council), taken from research, initiated by the European Parliament, can make a real difference to increase the power of the European citizen without creating a political drama.

+Identifying subsidiary ideas.

+Here, that there could be potential clashes between the constitutional council and the function of the European Court of Justice.

+Identifying overall text organisation.

+Every writer has a different way of organising, classifying and structuring their work.
 This needs to be ascertained by any reader who wishes to break successfully into the text.
 Here the author has clearly indicated structure through the headings and has discussed points in the order indicated.